Course overview

 Who is this course for?

-This course is for adults aged 19 and over who are interested in childcare or wanting to become an early years educator.
+This course is for adults aged 19 and over who are interested in working in childcare or want to become an early years educator.
 This course is an ideal stepping stone towards achieving your ambition.
-This course offers learners a great opportunity into higher education and previous learners have specialised in primary teaching, children’s nursing, become a nanny or au pair abroad.

 What you'll learn